 Antimicrobial Stewardship PROGRAM

 The Australian chicken meat industry is fully committed to addressing the global threat of antibiotic resistance.
 It is an issue that everyone, from the medical profession through to all food industries, has a role to play.
-Any effective response to the issue of antibiotic resistance requires a ‘One Health’ approach: coordinated action across all sectors, including human health, where antibiotics are used. in the country, as well as close coordination with global action.
+Any effective response to the issue of antibiotic resistance requires a ‘One Health’ approach: coordinated action across all sectors, including human health, where antibiotics are used.

 When it comes to antibiotic stewardship, Australia’s poultry industry is world-leading.
 Even as far back as 1987, industry codes of practice for the responsible prescription of antibiotics have been in place, which have since been revised many times over and incorporated into the veterinary prescription guidelines.
 Importantly, the Australian chicken meat industry was the first livestock sector to have adopted formal antimicrobial stewardship programs (AMS).